EdDataScienceEES/tutorial-sroles1/docs/index.md

 ## Learning Objectives:
-- To be able to name some of the dificulties of plotting multi-dimentional data
+- To be able to name some of the __dificulties of plotting multi-dimentional data__
-- To be able to plot diferent types of multi-dimentional data using the approaches shown including 'workarounds' to problems associated with diferent plot types
+- To be able to __plot diferent types of multi-dimentional data__ using the approaches shown including 'workarounds' to problems associated with diferent plot types
-- To understand the uses, benefits and limitations of using interactive graphs
+- To understand the __uses, benefits and limitations of using interactive graphs__
-- To practice data wrangling and exploration techniques useful when handling multi-dimentional data
+- To __practice data wrangling and exploration techniques__ useful when handling multi-dimentional data

-First, download the Github repository locally so that you can access the data sets and starter script required for this tutorial, through this link:https://github.com/EdDataScienceEES/tutorial-sroles1.git.
+First, __download the Github repository locally__ so that you can access the data sets and starter script required for this tutorial <a href="https://github.com/EdDataScienceEES/tutorial-sroles1.git" target="_blank">__here__</a>.
 Click on Clone/Download Zip, download the files and unzip them.
 The script for this tutorial is called X and the data frames 2020_ap_exit_polls_combined_2.xlsx, us_agri.csv and 2015_State_Top10Report_wTotalThefts.xlsx are in the data folder.

 <a name="catagoricalvariables"></a>